Bryn Conwy is a Grade II listed building in the Snowdonia National Park local planning authority area, Wales. First listed on 8 April 1997. Townhouse.

 Description

-Storeyed end chimney house of whitened rubble with medium-pitched old slate roof; large chimneys with weathercoursing and plain capping.
-Near-central entrance to three-window front, with C20 part-glazed door; above, a (renewed) lead plaque with the incised date 1774.
-Recessed, square, late C19 4-pane sash windows with projecting slate cills; first-floor windows under the eaves.
-Long outshut to rear at R with modern wood and corrugated iron lean-to adjoining to L; modern cat-slide dormers to roof.
+Bryn Conwy is a storeyed end chimney house built of whitened rubble, featuring a medium-pitched old slate roof.
+It has large chimneys with weathercoursing and plain capping.
+The near-central entrance leads to a three-window front, which includes a 20th-century part-glazed door.
+Above the entrance, there is a renewed lead plaque with the incised date 1774.
+The front features recessed, square, late 19th-century 4-pane sash windows with projecting slate cills, and the first-floor windows are located under the eaves.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.